EU Licensed4.8/5

 Pregnancy

-In type 2 diabetes, metformin may be continued in pregnancy if it was providing good glycaemic control pre-conception, but many diabetes teams prefer to switch to insulin for tighter glucose management.
+In type 2 diabetes, you may keep taking metformin in pregnancy if it controlled your glucose well before you conceived.
+Many diabetes teams prefer to switch to insulin for tighter control.

-For women with PCOS, metformin is sometimes used in early pregnancy to reduce the risk of miscarriage and gestational diabetes, although the evidence for this is not conclusive.
+For women with PCOS, metformin is sometimes used in early pregnancy to lower the risk of miscarriage and gestational diabetes.
+The evidence for this is not clear-cut.

 Breastfeeding

-Metformin is excreted in breast milk at very low levels (typically less than 1% of the maternal dose).
-The BNF states that it is compatible with breastfeeding.
+Metformin passes into breast milk at very low levels, usually less than 1% of the mother's dose.
+The BNF states it is compatible with breastfeeding.

 Key points

-• Do not stop metformin abruptly if you discover you are pregnant.
+• Do not stop metformin suddenly if you find out you are pregnant.
 Contact your diabetes team for advice on whether to continue, switch or adjust your treatment

-• Blood glucose targets are tighter during pregnancy (fasting below 5.3 mmol/L, 1-hour postprandial below 7.8 mmol/L)
+• Blood glucose targets are tighter in pregnancy (fasting below 5.3 mmol/L, 1-hour after meals below 7.8 mmol/L)

-• Ensure adequate folic acid supplementation (5 mg daily) before conception and during the first trimester if you have diabetes
+• Make sure you take enough folic acid (5 mg a day) before you conceive and during the first trimester if you have diabetes

 FAQ